vespa-engine/documentation/en/tutorials/hybrid-search.md

     }
 </pre>

 So, in this case, `relevance` is the sum of the two BM25 scores.
 The retrieved document looks relevant; we can look at the graded judgment for this query `PLAIN-2`.
-The following exports the query relevance judgments and we grep for the query id that we are interested in:
+The following exports the query relevance judgments (we grep for the query id that we are interested in):

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>